Loss Functions for Discrete Contextual Pricing with Observational Data: Problem Formulation

 \begin{lemma} $\bm{f_{\tilde{Y}}}= \bm{T} \bm{f_V}$ \end{lemma}

-The proof of this Lemma can be found in Appendix \ref{transformation_of_dist} and follows from the definitions introduced so far, with the application of the ignorability Assumption (Assumption \ref{ass:ig}).
-While this describes the relationship between the distribution of valuations and observed outcomes, it is not yet clear how to evaluate a pricing policy using this data.
-This issue is addressed in the next section.
+The proof of this Lemma can be found in Appendix \ref{transformation_of_dist} and follows from the definitions introduced so far, with the application of ignorability (Assumption \ref{ass:ig}).
+While this describes the relationship between the distribution of valuations and observed outcomes, it is not yet clear how to evaluate a pricing policy using the observed data, which we will address next.